Troubleshooting pesky water-based adhesive issues

 - Protein adhesives.

 If your water-based glue isn’t performing to the standard you require, you might be using the wrong product altogether.
+The easiest way to find the right adhesive for your process is to ask the experts!

 Tell us about your application and we’ll help find the perfect formulation to maximize your product quality and value for your investment.